TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-customerinitiated-nodeshutdown-noend.md

 <!--rcaDescription-->
 ### **Root Cause**
-> The shutdown was triggered by an authorized user or process from either the Azure Portal or from Azure Resource Manager interfaces.
+> The shutdown was triggered by an authorized user or process from either the Azure portal or from Azure Resource Manager interfaces.
 Your VM remained in this state until user action was taken to restart it.
 >

 <!--resolutionDetails-->